Tudat/tudat/tutorials/tudatFeatures/estimationSetup/observationModelSetup.rst

    .. code-block:: cpp

-      boost::shared_ptr< OneWayDopperObservationSettings > observationSettings =
+      std::shared_ptr< OneWayDopperObservationSettings > observationSettings =
-            boost::make_shared< OneWayDopperObservationSettings >(
+            std::make_shared< OneWayDopperObservationSettings >(
                 lightTimeCorrectionsList, transmitterProperTimeRateSettings, receiverProperTimeRateSettings, biasSettings );

 where:

    - :literal:`lightTimeCorrectionsList`

-      A list of light-time corrections of type :literal:`std::vector< boost::shared_ptr<'LightTimeCorrectionSettings > >` that are used to compute the light-time between the link ends, see :ref:`lightTimeCorrections`.
+      A list of light-time corrections of type :literal:`std::vector< std::shared_ptr<'LightTimeCorrectionSettings > >` that are used to compute the light-time between the link ends, see :ref:`lightTimeCorrections`.

    - :literal:`transmitterProperTimeRateSettings`

-      An object that defines the settings for the proper time rate :math:`d\tau/dt` of the transmitter, of type :literal:`boost::shared_ptr< DopplerProperTimeRateSettings >`, see :ref:`properTimeRates`.
+      An object that defines the settings for the proper time rate :math:`d\tau/dt` of the transmitter, of type :literal:`std::shared_ptr< DopplerProperTimeRateSettings >`, see :ref:`properTimeRates`.

    - :literal:`receiverProperTimeRateSettings`

-      An object that defines the settings for the proper time rate :math:`d\tau/dt` of the transmitter, of type :literal:`boost::shared_ptr< DopplerProperTimeRateSettings >`, see :ref:`properTimeRates`.
+      An object that defines the settings for the proper time rate :math:`d\tau/dt` of the transmitter, of type :literal:`std::shared_ptr< DopplerProperTimeRateSettings >`, see :ref:`properTimeRates`.

    - :literal:`biasSettings`

-      An object that defines the settings for an observation bias, of type :literal:`boost::shared_ptr< ObservationBiasSettings >`, see :ref:`observationBiases`.
+      An object that defines the settings for an observation bias, of type :literal:`std::shared_ptr< ObservationBiasSettings >`, see :ref:`observationBiases`.

 .. class:: TwoWayDopperObservationSettings